Main content starts here.

 Last Updated March 1, 2024

-There are many infectious diseases that do not occur in Japan or are rarely prevalent, but there are many infectious diseases that are resident and prevalent overseas.
+Even infectious diseases that do not occur or are rarely outbreaks in Japan, there are many infectious diseases that are still prevalent overseas.

-With the development of international exchange, there have been reports of those who are presumed to have been infected when traveling abroad on their way home or traveling abroad.
+With the development of international exchange, there are reports of those who are presumed to have been infected when traveling abroad on a way home or on a trip.

-It is important that each person works to prevent their own infection and spread to the surroundings.
+It is important for each person to work on preventing their own infection and spreading to others.

-• Check in advance the information on infectious diseases that are prevalent at your destination.
+• Check in advance information on infectious diseases that are prevalent at your destination.

-Before you leave, make sure you are in good shape and stay resistant.
+Before departure, be sure to stay in good condition and stay resistant.

-Get the hygiene status of your destination, infectious disease epidemic status, and information on medical institutions in advance.
+Get information on the hygiene status of your destination, the epidemic status of infectious diseases, medical institutions, etc. in advance.

-Ministry of Health, Labour and Welfare Quarantine Station Page (outside site) ※Let's check for infectious diseases that you should be aware of.
+Ministry of Health, Labour and Welfare Quarantine Station page (outside site) ※Let's check the infectious diseases to be aware of.

-※It is a Japanese page, but you can change languages.
+※It is a Japanese page, but it is possible to change the language.

 • Let's get a vaccination

-Consider vaccination according to your destination location, length of your travel period, and activities during your trip.
+Consider vaccination according to your destination area, travel period, and activities during your trip.

-For information on diseases that can be prevented in Vaccinations, check the Vaccinations page (external site) for overseas travel of the Quarantine Station of the Ministry of Health, Labour and Welfare.
+For diseases that can be prevented in Vaccinations, check the Vaccinations page (external site) for overseas travel at the Quarantine Station of the Ministry of Health, Labour and Welfare.

-Avoid fresh water, boil water and drink or drink mineral water.
-Be careful about juices with ice and alcoholic beverages.
+Avoid raw water, boil the water and drink mineral water.
+Be careful of juice with ice or water-filled sake.

 Let's wash your hands frequently.
-In particular, hand washing before meals and after the toilet is important.
+In particular, hand washing before eating and after the toilet is important.

-• Be very careful not to get bitten by mosquitoes
+• Be careful not to get bitten by mosquitoes

 Use insect repellents (repellents) appropriately.

-If you experience symptoms such as fever after entering Japan, please consult the quarantine station or the nearest Health and Welfare Center Health Promotion Section.
+If you have symptoms such as fever after entering Japan, please consult the quarantine station or the nearest Health and Welfare Center Health Promotion Section.

-It may have a variety of pathogens that can be transmitted from animals to humans.
+It can have a variety of pathogens that can be transmitted from animals to humans.

-• Avoid walking barefoot or entering water on waterfronts such as rivers, lakes and swamps.
+• Avoid walking barefoot on watersides such as rivers, lakes, and swamps, or entering water.

-There are parasites that can be transmitted from the skin to humans.
+There may be parasites on the water that can be transmitted from the skin to humans.

-• If you feel sick after entering Japan, go to a medical institution.
+• If you feel sick after entering Japan, consult a medical institution.

-Health consultation is provided at quarantine stations at airports and ports.
-If you feel unwell at the time of entry, please be sure to consult with us.
+Quarantine stations at airports and ports provide health consultations.
+If you are unwell at the time of entry, please be sure to consult us.

-Also, depending on the infectious disease, even if there is no problem at the time of entry, you may feel sick after a while.
+Also, depending on the infectious disease, you may feel sick after a while, even if there is no problem at the time of entry.

-In that case, please inform us in advance of your destination, period of stay, contact with animals, etc., wear a mask sufficiently, etc., and consult a medical institution.
-Page to check when you want to visit a medical institution
+In that case, please inform us in advance of your destination, length of stay, contact with animals, etc., wear a mask, etc., and consult a medical institution.
+Page to confirm when you want to consult a medical institution

 Contact information